 In muscular steatosis, which has been seen occasionally in cattle, sheep, and pigs at slaughter, fat replaces muscle fibers.
+Sometimes the occurrence of muscular steatosis is indicated before slaughter by an abnormal gait, but usually the condition is not found until a carcass is butchered.
+Sometimes muscular steatosis is difficult to establish and it is often only the restriction of muscular steatosis to a single muscle group in an otherwise poorly marbled carcass that makes it conspicuous.
+In pigs there is evidence that the onset of muscular steatosis is accompanied by lipid accumulation in muscle fibers.
 No clinical disease results, and the cause is unknown.
 The gross lesions are symmetric, pale areas in affected muscles, especially of the back, neck, and upper limbs.
 Microscopically, many muscle fibers are replaced by fat cells.